 • Map out the spots on your face that you need to color correct, and lightly apply your color-correcting concealer on them in dots using your fingers, or a concealer brush.

-• Using either a blending brush, your fingers, or a beauty blender, blend out the color-correcting concealer until it sits over your skin in a very thin layer.
+• Using either a blending brush, your fingers, or a makeup blender, blend out the color-correcting concealer until it sits over your skin in a very thin layer.
 Since the job of the colored concealer is to neutralize, rather than cover, you don’t need to build up the coverage.
 The thinnest layer is more than enough.

 • Next, use a stippling technique to apply foundation or a concealer that matches your skin tone over the color corrected areas.
 It is best to use a liquid foundation.
 You want to tap the foundation onto the skin, in order not to disturb or remove the color correcting makeup.